 \item Extensive experiments across various SNN adversarial training schemes, neuron models, and architectures demonstrate that our approach substantially improves the effectiveness of adversarial attacks and generalizes well to different SNN configurations.

-\item Our findings reveal that the adversarial robustness of current SNNs has been significantly overestimated, highlighting the urgent need to rethink how to efficiently generate reliable adversarial samples for training more genuinely robust SNN models. \end{itemize}
+\item Our findings reveal that the adversarial robustness of current SNNs has been significantly overestimated.
+Without ASSG, SNNs may even exhibit false robustness, highlighting the urgent need to rethink how to efficiently generate reliable adversarial samples for training more genuinely robust SNN models. \end{itemize}